emuell/afseq/docs/src/extras/randomization.md

--- pick the same random 10 notes from the scale every time math.randomseed(1234) local random_notes = pattern.new(10, function()
+-- pick the same random 10 notes from the scale every time math.randomseed(1234) local random_notes = pulse.new(10, function()
   return cmin.notes[math.random(#cmin.notes)]
 end)

-return rhythm {
+return pattern {
-  emit = random_notes
+  event = random_notes
 }
 ```

 ### Local Random Number Generators

-When seeding the RNG, each time a rhythm is (re)started, an existing rhythm instance will continue to run.
-The global state of a rhythm script is not recreated each time the rhythm is played again.
+When seeding the RNG, each time a pattern is (re)started, an existing pattern instance will continue to run.
+The global state of a pattern script is not recreated each time the pattern is played again.

 See [generators](./generators.md) for details of how afseq handles global and local states in general.